moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/configurations.md

 **Description:**

-The `ingress` attribute defines the network exposure configuration for the **LakeSearch** service.
+The `ingress` attribute defines the network exposure configuration for the **Lakesearch** service.
 It controls how external requests are routed to the service, whether authentication is required, and how paths are handled.

 | Data Type | Requirement | Default Value | Possible Values |
 | --- | --- | --- | --- |